-Offering this service within your cemetery or crematory could attract an entirely different customer segment and openingly advising on burial plots for pets may even increase your pre-need sales.
-With the introduction of the new laws stated above (depending on your State) there are multiple revenue streams for you to explore- bundle packages for example.
-Many have fought long and hard for the right to be buried with their pets and a cemetery that offers this service can guarantee to their first choice.
+Offering this service within your cemetery or crematorium could attract an entirely different customer segment and openly advising on burial plots for pets may even increase your pre-need sales.
+With the introduction of the new laws stated above (depending on your state) there are multiple revenue streams for you to explore - bundle packages for example.
+Many have fought long and hard for the right to be buried with their pets and a cemetery that offers this service can guarantee to be their first choice.

 Massachusetts, New York, New Jersey, Pennsylvania, Florida & Oregon have laws allowing owners and pets to be buried together.